IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 You __can__ tell the node that the topology configuration file changed by sending a SIGHUP signal to the `cardano-node` process, e.g. `pkill -HUP cardano-node`.
 After receiving the signal, `cardano-node` will re-read the file and restart all dns resolution.
+Please **note** that this only applies to the topology configuration file!

 #### The genesis.json file